Dr Adam Horsley

 Within the field of seventeenth-century French studies, I am also interested in libertin literature more widely (particularly the works of Théophile de Viau, Cyrano de Bergerac and François Maynard), early realist texts, satirical and obscene poetry, and utopian literature.

 I serve on the committee for the Society for Early Modern French Studies (SEMFS) as Media and Publicity Officer (since 2017).

 I was recently awarded a European Network Fund as part of the University of Exeter's Global Strategy.
 This grant will be used to establish research links with the University of Copenhagen's Centre for Privacy Studies, and to host a workshop for delegates from the Centre in Exeter in summer 2019.

-I have convened three modules across all undergraduate levels.
+I have won multiple awards and commendations for my teaching, and currently convene three modules across all undergraduate levels.
 My teaching reflects my general interest in 17th-century French literature and history, and incorporates the latest findings from my research.
 I also teach French language at all undergraduate levels.
 I have received a number of 'Above and Beyond' awards for my teaching, and in 2019 I was a nominee for 'Best Teacher / Academic' at the Students' Guild Teaching Awards.
 I welcome supervision enquiries for prospective final-year dissertations, Master’s dissertations, or PhD supervision for projects within my historical period of interest.

 MLF1017 - 'The Making of Modern France' (first year)

 This team-taught module has been designed to reflect my interdisciplinary approach to scholarship, and provides students with an overview of French history from the time of Joan of Arc through to the French period of decolonisation.
 Whereas lectures cover historical themes, events and figures, seminars are used to explore these themes through the compositional analysis of art works as well as literary texts.